chromaui/learnstorybook.com/content/vue/en/simple-component.md

 ### Snapshot testing

 Snapshot testing refers to the practice of recording the “known good” output of a component for a given input and then flagging the component whenever the output changes in future.
-This complements Storybook, because it’s a quick way to view the new version of a component and check out the changes.
+This complements Storybook, because Storybook is a quick way to view the new version of a component and visualize the changes.

 <div class="aside">
 Make sure your components render data that doesn't change, so that your snapshot tests won't fail each time.
 Watch out for things like dates or randomly generated values.